Delenn517/Dreamgrove-Musings/readme.md

 Some trinkets and weapons ought to be procced at the same time as a major cooldown.
 It is best to macro these items with Berserk.
 * 13 is the top trinket slot
 * 14 is the bottom trinket slot
-* 16 is your weapon
+* 16 is your weapon slot

 If you would like to use all three items with Berserk, use this macro: